 - Gives students greater satisfaction with their college experience.

-- Provides useful experience in obtaining a job and giving job-related skills.
+- Provides valuable experience in obtaining a job and giving job-related skills.

 - Develops lifelong values of volunteerism and service to others.

 Advising provides the opportunity to contribute to the growth and development of students.
-As an advisor, you will have the duty to see that the experiences occurring within the organization are meaningful and provide an atmosphere for the members to learn and evaluate.
+As an advisor, you will have the duty to see that the organization's experiences are meaningful and provide an atmosphere for the members to learn and evaluate.
 Advising also allows teaching—to broaden a person’s understanding, help the person examine a problem from several different points of view, and place the issue in context.
-It is not surprising to learn that behind every successful student organization is an advisor involved with the organization.
+It is not surprising to learn that behind every successful student organization is an organization's advisor.
 The following are a few more reasons why a faculty or staff member should serve as a student organization advisor.